 Since Christian’s inspired initiative, others have flocked to the new discipline.
 A body of Big History literature has begun to emerge.
 The best-known contribution to the new discipline is Jared Diamond’s bestselling book, Guns, Germs, and Steel.
 But others have made notable contributions as well, adding insight and perspective to our understanding of our place in the universe.

-Below I’ve listed eight books I’ve read and reviewed in my own venture into Big History.
-Not all span the life of the universe.
+Below I’ve listed more than a dozen books I’ve read and reviewed in my own venture into Big History as well as Christian’s own most recent survey of the field.
+Not all span the life of the universe; in fact, scholars would characterize some of these books as pertaining to world history, not the more expansive concept originated by David Christian.
 But they all survey world history with the broad strokes that characterize this fresh approach to understanding how the past affects today’s world.
 They’re listed in alphabetical order by the authors’ last names, and all are linked to my reviews.
 I recommend them all.
 I also recommend the 48-lecture course David Christian recorded for The Great Courses.
 It’s titled Big History: The Big Bang, Life on Earth, and the Rise of Humanity.
 This is world history as it should be taught.

 The geologist who explained to us how the dinosaurs went extinct ventures outside his academic bailiwick to track the story of the Earth from its earliest antecedents in the Big Bang to the emergence of homo sapiens as the dominant form of life on the planet.
 Emphasizing geological events throughout, he illustrates how radical changes in the natural environment have shaped the course of human events—and the very nature of our bodies themselves.